Skip to content

 • Updates ship as DMG/PKG through a hardened CDN.

-• The embedded server binds to 127.0.0.1.
+• The embedded server is loopback-only.
 No external network traffic is required for core capture, search, or chat.

 • The desktop app runs continuous health checks on capture, audio, and database components and restarts them on failure.